-- Our nationally recognized mentored research program for rising seniors, which is open to all South Carolina students and required for GSSM students, continues to establish new benchmarks, including the addition of an international component called the Research Exchange Scholars (RES) program.
-During summer 2010, three GSSM students conducted research at the German Cancer Research Center.
-Currently, three students from the Johanna Wittum Schule (JWS) are attending GSSM and conducting research at the University of South Carolina.
-This program is being privately funded by the Roche Group and the Greenville Hospital System. - Newly installed classroom technologies support GSSM's advanced and increasingly world-wide curriculum.
+- Our nationally recognized mentored research program for rising seniors, which is open to all South Carolina students and required for GSSM students, continues to expand its international research component and produce significant results.
+The number of students participating in the 2012 Research Experience Scholars Program (RESP) included 3 GSSM students who conducted research at the Korean Advanced Institute of Science and Technology (KAIST) in Daejoneon, South Korea and 3 GSSM students who conducted research at the German Cancer Research Center in Heidelberg, Germany.
+RESP is privately funded. - Newly installed classroom technologies support GSSM's advanced and increasingly world-wide curriculum.
 All classrooms are equipped with a base level of technology that includes video conferencing, digital interactive whiteboards, and media players.
 Specialized facilities provide access to World Language media in language labs, residence halls, or while travelling the globe. - GSSM computer science students go well beyond the basics of programming as they develop hands-on expertise with high-performance computing (HPC) systems, including the CONDOR HPC cluster (from computers donated by Google) that students built last spring.
-They plan to use the CONDOR cluster to model protein activity in a molecular biology class this fall.
+A component of the Advanced Programming course this year is the participation in the MIT Zero Robotics challenge to write the software to be used to control a real satellite on the International Space Station.
+This year students developed a version of twitter using Ruby and Rails with the ultimate goal of making a local GSSM version of electronic swap meet for clubs and students to be able to access from school network.
 As part of the AT&T Advanced Computer Engineering Laboratory, the result of a generous donation from the AT&T Foundation, high-performance computing experiences and advanced programming studies are launching GSSM students into successful computer science careers in college and beyond. - GSSM alumni continue to demonstrate excellence in both academics and leadership at the college level.
-Eighteen GSSM alumni were named Goldwater Scholars over the past 14 years at Clemson, USC, Furman, and the University of Georgia.
-In 2007, the Student Government President (Stephen Gosnell, '03) at Clemson University and NC State (Will Quick, '03) were both GSSM alums, while Charleson Bell, '03, was voted one of the top 10 seniors at Vanderbilt University and held the position of Speaker of the Senate. - Extracurricular activities continue to shine.
-GSSM Chorus' spring presentations were very well received and the GSSM Jazz Band held two performances.
+Nineteen GSSM alumni were named Goldwater Scholars over the past 15 years at Clemson, USC, Furman, and the University of Georgia.
+In 2007, the Student Government President (Stephen Gosnell, '03) at Clemson University and NC State (Will Quick, '03) were both GSSM alums, while Charleson Bell, '03, was voted one of the top 10 seniors at Vanderbilt University and held the position of Speaker of the Senate.
+Twelve GSSM alumni are now with the Medical University of South Carolina, in positions ranging from first year medical student to professor. - Extracurricular activities continue to shine.
+GSSM Chorus' spring presentations were very well received and the GSSM Jazz Band, in existence for only three years, earned its second consecutive "Excellent" at the State Jazz Festival held at Newberry College in 2012.
 Two students earned chairs in the All-Region Band.
-Each year, student musicians at GSSM earn All-Region or All-State honors.
-Even while taking a heavy & advanced load in all academic areas, over 80% of GSSM students participate in sports at some level.
-And, for future doctors, engineers & research scientists, the results are impressive and include: - 2009 Volleyball finished second in the Region and made it to the third round of the playoffs. - 2009 Swimming had two boys compete in the State Championship - 2009 Girls Tennis finished first in the Region and qualified for the State playoffs.
-One individual qualified to compete in the State Championship. - 2009 Boys Cross Country finished twelfth in the State Championship - 2009 Girls Cross Country finished fifteenth in the State Championship - 2010 Boys Tennis finished first in the Region and qualified to compete in the State Playoffs.
-One individual qualified to compete in the State Championship. - 2010 Co-ed Soccer team qualified to compete in the State Playoffs finishing fifth in the Lower State.
+Each year, student musicians at GSSM earn All-Region or All-State honors. - Even while taking a heavy & advanced load in all academic areas, over 80% of GSSM students participate in inter-scholastic sports at some level.
+And, for future doctors, engineers & research scientists, the results are impressive and include: